For your viewing pleasure, all the characters have been grouped according to their affiliations. You'll thank me once this list starts filling up...

 A Monk hailing from distant lands met during the annual Blood Sports tournament.
 Made a name with his fighting skills, although he more than met his match during an escape from a dragon's lair.
 Some believe he is still alive and well, recuperating in the lands south of the Kingdom.

-Ki Attacks - he can channel his spirit energy into his fists during attacks.
+- Ki Manipulation - he can channel his spirit energy into his fists during attacks.

 Tybald Magnus Ellar

 The team's resident all-powerful mage.
 An infinite supply of knowledge about the arcane, he also doubles as the team's effective leader, always coming up with solutions to problems and always having a plan that benefits the team (or him), regardless of the situation.

 - Can't Argue with Elves - Another go to excuse when trying to win his way is the standard "I'm an elf and I have more experience, so that means I know better".

 - The Chessmaster - a consummate planner - always has a way for the team or him to come out on top, regardless of the situation.

 - Culture Justifies Anything - One of his go to excuses is "I'm elven, we do that all the times".

 - Dark and Troubled Past - just like Alvis, his actions hint at a larger goal, stemming from something that happened in his past.
 Also, an elf in a human-dominated world built on the ruins of a great elvish nation - it doesn't get much darker than this.